raganwald/allong.es/index.md

 ### Documentation

-The decorators and combinators are documented in <a href="http://leanpub.com/javascript-allonge">JavaScript Allongé</a>.
-There's also a cheat sheet on the <a href="https://github.com/raganwald/allong.es/blob/master/README.md">README</a>.
-Some of them have also been described in essays published online.
-Copies of those essays are included in the project's <a href="https://github.com/raganwald/allong.es/tree/master/essays">essays</a> folder.
+The decorators and combinators are documented in <a href="http://leanpub.com/javascript-allonge">JavaScript Allongé</a>, and the <a href="/try/">try in your browser</a> contains lots of examples to play with.

 ### Project Status